-The success of our business depends largely on our relationships and contractual arrangements with significant clients including mortgage servicers, lenders, mobile device carriers, retailers, OEMs and others-and with brokers, agents and other parties.
+The success of our business depends largely on our relationships and contractual arrangements with significant clients-including mortgage servicers, lenders, mobile device carriers, retailers, OEMs and others-and with brokers, agents and other parties.
 Many of these arrangements are exclusive and some rely on preferred provider or similar relationships.
 For example, in Assurant Solutions, we have important relationships with mobile device carriers, retailers and financial and other institutions through which we distribute our products, including an exclusive distribution relationship with SCI relating to the distribution of our preneed insurance policies.
-In Assurant Specialty Property, we have exclusive relationships with certain mortgage lenders and manufactured housing lenders and property managers, and we are eligible to insure properties securing loans guaranteed by or sold to government-sponsored entities ("GSEs") and serviced by the mortgage loan servicers with whom we do business.
-In Assurant Health, we have exclusive distribution relationships for our individual health insurance products with a major mutual insurance company as well as a relationship with a well-known association through which we provide many of our individual health insurance products.
+In Assurant Specialty Property, we have exclusive and non-exclusive relationships with certain mortgage lenders and manufactured housing lenders and property managers, and we are eligible to insure properties securing loans guaranteed by or sold to government-sponsored entities ("GSEs") and serviced by the mortgage loan servicers with whom we do business.
+In Assurant Health, we have distribution relationships for our individual health insurance products with a major mutual insurance company as well as an exclusive relationship with a well-known association through which we provide many of our individual health insurance products.
 We also have a new provider network arrangement with a national PPO network.
 We also maintain contractual relationships with several separate networks of health and dental care providers through which we obtain discounts.
 In Assurant Employee Benefits, we have relationships through DRMS with group insurance carriers to reinsure their disability and life insurance product offerings.
 Typically, these relationships and contractual arrangements have terms ranging from one to five years.

-We have generally been successful in maintaining our clients, distribution and associated relationships.
-Nevertheless, if our key clients, intermediaries or others terminate these arrangements, or renew these contracts on terms less favorable to us, our cash flows, results of operations and financial condition could be materially adversely affected.
-For example, in our lender-placed insurance business, the change in requirements for eligibility to insure properties securing loans of GSEs-and restrictions imposed by state regulators-could affect our ability to do business with certain mortgage loan servicers or the volume or profitability of such business.
-In addition, the transfer by mortgage servicer clients of loan portfolios to other carriers could materially reduce our revenues and profits from this business.
-In our Assurant Health and Assurant Employee Benefits segments, a loss of one or more of the discount arrangements with PPOs could lead to higher medical or dental costs and/or a loss of members to other medical or dental plans.
+If our key clients, intermediaries or others terminate important business arrangements with us, or renew contracts on terms less favorable to us, our cash flows, results of operations and financial condition could be materially adversely affected.
+For example, in our lender-placed insurance business, the change in requirements for eligibility to insure properties securing loans of GSEs-and restrictions imposed by state regulators could affect our ability to do business with certain mortgage loan servicers or the volume or profitability of such business.
+In addition, the transfer by mortgage servicer clients of loan portfolios to other carriers or the participation by other carriers in insuring or reinsuring lender-placed insurance risks that we have historically insured could materially reduce our revenues and profits from this business.
+In our Assurant Health and Assurant Employee Benefits segments, a loss of one or more of certain discount arrangements we maintain with PPOs could lead to higher medical or dental costs and/ or a loss of members to other medical or dental plans.